2023 Best Journalism Schools in Kentucky

 After completing their degree, journalism graduates from UK carry an average student debtload of $26,000.

-You’ll be in good company if you decide to attend Asbury University.
-It ranked #2 on our 2023 Best Journalism Schools in Kentucky list.
+You’ll join some of the best and brightest minds around you if you attend Asbury University.
+The school came in at #2 on this year’s Best Journalism Schools in Kentucky list.
 Located in the town of Wilmore, Asbury is a private not-for-profit college with a small student population.

-Out of the 7 schools in Kentucky that were part of this year’s ranking, Northern Kentucky University landed the # 3 spot on the list.
-NKU is a fairly large public school located in the suburb of Highland Heights.
+A rank of #3 on this year’s list means Northern Kentucky University is a great place for journalism students.
+NKU is a large public school located in the suburb of Highland Heights.

 On average, journalism graduates from NKU take out $25,208 in student loans while working on their degree.
 This translates to an average monthly loan payment of $162, based on a 10-year repayment plan.